 Attitudes towards CSG development also varied based on subregions and whether people lived in town or out of town.
 Those residents who live in Narrabri town and surrounds held significantly more positive views towards CSG development than those who live in the rest of the shire.
-Residents who lived out of town held significantly more negative views towards CSG development than those who lives towards CSG development than t
+Residents who lived out of town held significantly more negative views towards CSG development than those who lived in town.